-- health claims indicate a relationship between consuming the dietary substance and changing disease risk, if there is sufficient evidence.
+- Health claims indicate a relationship between consuming the dietary substance and changing disease risk, if there is sufficient evidence.
 These claims are regulated by the FDA.

 Although dietary supplements don't have to prove safety or effectiveness before marketing, the FDA may determine that a dietary supplement is not safe.
 When that happens, the FDA can restrict or ban the sales of that product.

-While dietary supplement use is generally safe, there are some things to consider if you are thinking about taking dietary supplements.
-Always speak with your health care provider if you are:
+While dietary supplement use is considered to be generally safe, there are some things to think about if you're taking dietary supplements.

-- taking any medications, as some dietary supplements may have unwanted interactions.
+- Taking any medications, as some dietary supplements may have unwanted interactions.

-- planning surgery, because some supplements can affect bleeding, or response to anesthesia.
+- Planning surgery, because some supplements can affect bleeding, or response to anesthesia.

-- pregnant or nursing, since some supplements can affect the baby.
+- Pregnant or nursing, since some supplements can affect the baby.

 When it's time to choose your dietary supplements, you might be overwhelmed with all the brands and types available.
 Different products may be of different quality.
 Ask your health care provider, pharmacist, dietitian or nutritionist for suggestions about certain formulas or brands if you're not sure which ones to choose.
-Always follow the label instructions, unless your health care provider has advised you differently, because some supplements, such as vitamin B-6 can become toxic when taken in large amounts.
+Always follow the label instructions, unless your health care provider has advised you differently, because some supplements, such as vitamin B-6 and iron, can become toxic when taken in large amounts.

 NCCAM - National Institutes of Health.
 Using Dietary Supplements Wisely. http://nccam.nih.gov/health/supplements/wiseuse.htm Accessed November 12, 2009.